“Come to me, all you who labour and are burdened,

 Jesus invites us to rest, then suggests that taking up his yoke is the best way for us to rest.

 Too often we think of rest as the absence of work or activity.
-In fact real rest is found when we strive to be in right-relationship with God, even in the midst of activity.
+In fact real rest is found when we relax into right-relationship with God, even in the midst of the activity and demands of challenging days.

-Out of all of the alternatives for life, in my experience whole-hearted Christian living is the most effective way of lightening the loads of life.
+In my personal experience whole-hearted Christian living is the most effective way of lightening the loads of life.

 One parishioner said that whenever she feels burdened she imagines that she is yoked to Jesus and that he (being stronger than her) is happy to pull most of the weight, and she can relax knowing that she has great and strong company with Him alongside her.